-- (a) To utilize the SCRD Integrated Transportation Study in future road improvements and planning - (b) To encourage the development of a balanced system of roads that safely and efficiently provides for through traffic and for the needs of residents and visitors, while having minimal impact on the rural residential character of the Plan area. - (c) To work with various partners such as the Ministry of Transportation and Infrastructure, developers and community groups to coordinate bicycle and walking path routes along road ways that will promote safe and efficient bicycle and pedestrian movement. - (d) To encourage the development of local transportation options to serve the Plan area, including ride shares and other public and private transportation options. - (e) To assure the provision of adequate off street parking and safe access to serve residential, commercial, and industrial activities in order to ensure no parking spillover onto the Sunshine Coast Highway and other major roads. - (f) To encourage property owners to maintain a vegetative treed buffer between their property and the adjacent road. - (g) To consider social and environmental impacts in the planning of future bypass highways. - (h) To provide opportunities within road allowances to be used as bicycle and pedestrian access corridors. - (i) To co-operate with land owners, visitors and the Ministry of Transportation and Infrastructure to ensure that roads remain safe and accessible for emergency vehicles. - (j) To work together with the Ministry of Transportation and Infrastructure when considering approval of subdivisions in difficult to access locations.
+- (a) To utilize the SCRD Integrated Transportation Study in future road improvements and planning - (b) To encourage the development of a balanced system of roads that -promote safe, active transportation safely and while efficiently provideings for through traffic and for the needs of residents and visitors, while having minimal impact on the rural residential character of the Plan area. - (c) To work with various partners such as including the Ministry of Transportation and Infrastructure, developers and community groups to coordinate bicycle and walking path routes along road ways that will promote safe and efficient bicycle and pedestrian movement. - (d) To encourage the development of local transportation options to serve the Plan area, including ride shares and other public and private transportation options. - (e) To assure the provision of adequate off street parking and safe access to serve residential, commercial, and industrial activities in order to ensure no parking spillover onto the Sunshine Coast Highway and other major roads. - (f) To encourage property owners to maintain a vegetative treed buffer between their property and the adjacent road. - (g) To consider social, and environmental, agricultural and health impacts in the planning of future bypass highways. - (h) To provide opportunities within road allowances to be used as bicycle and pedestrian access corridors. - To co-operate with land owners, visitors and the Ministry of Transportation and Infrastructure to ensure that roads remain safe and accessible for emergency vehicles.

-- (k) To support park and ride locations in proximity to the highway and collector roads. - (I) Support the creation of private facilities for public parking to accommodate water access only properties. - (m) Parking facilities should contain washroom facilities for customers.
+- (j) To work together with the Ministry of Transportation and Infrastructure when considering approval of subdivisions in difficult to access locations. - (k) To support park and ride locations in proximity to the highway and collector roads. - (I) Support the creation of private facilities for public parking to accommodate water access only properties. - (m) Parking facilities should contain washroom facilities for customers.